Addiction to Ambien

 Treatment for Ambien Addiction

-Each individual’s experience with addiction is unique, and the treatment required for any substance use disorder, including one involving zolpidem or Ambien, will depend on the specific needs of the individual.
+Treatment required for any substance use disorder, including one involving zolpidem or Ambien, will depend on the specific needs of the individual.
+Each individual’s experience with addiction is unique.
 Their background, behavioral patterns, personal history, relationship with addiction, and level of physical addiction or dependence on the drug will all play a part in designing a treatment plan to guide them through recovery.

 These elements of addiction treatment have been proven effective:

-- Medication assistance: Depending on the severity of the withdrawal symptoms, medications may be used during the initial withdrawal period in order to make the experience more comfortable or safe.
-While there aren’t medications specifically used to address Ambien withdrawal, individual symptoms can be treated as needed.
-After withdrawal, non-habit-forming medication may be deemed necessary in order to treat underlying issues, like anxiety or depression.
+- Medication assistance: Depending on the severity of the withdrawal symptoms, medications may be used during the initial withdrawal period to make the experience more comfortable or safe.
+While there aren’t medications correctly used to address Ambien withdrawal, individual symptoms can be treated as needed.
+After withdrawal, non-habit-forming medication may be deemed necessary to handle underlying issues, like anxiety or depression.

 - Evidence-based treatment: NIDA recommends care that is based on research evidence.
 If a treatment doesn’t have research backing it, avoid it.

 - A long-term plan: There isn’t a quick fix for addiction.
 Recovery requires an ongoing aftercare plan after the initial phase of more intense treatment.
-Addiction treatment professionals can help you devise a full plan that supports your ongoing recovery for the long term.
+Addiction treatment professionals can help you devise a full program that supports your continuous improvement for the long term.

-Oftentimes, the first step on the journey to recovery is the hardest.
-But with a quality treatment plan and encouraging network of people, you can stop abusing Ambien and all other substances.
+Often, the first step on the journey to recovery is the hardest.
+But with a quality treatment plan from Footprints to Recovery and our supportive network of specialists, you can finally stop abusing Ambien and all other substances.

-As you progress in recovery, you’ll build a healthy life that supports your sobriety.
+As you progress in Ambien addiction recovery, you’ll build a healthy life that supports your sobriety.
 Though the first step can be hard, it is well worth taking.